 Common types of accidents at KFC

-There are a number of different kinds of accidents that might occur at KFC involving customer or members of staff.
+There are a number of different kinds of accidents that might occur at KFC involving customers or members of staff.
 These include:

 - Burns from hot food or drink or cooking appliances.

 - Cuts from kitchen utensils

 - Slip, trips or falls, caused by loose items on the floor, spillages or defective flooring.
 These accidents can potentially cause bruising, cuts, scrapes, fractured or broken bones, head injuries.